 NREL conducts chemistry and nanoscience research across the entire spectrum—from foundational research to working closely with industry to commercialize new technologies.

-NREL's primary research in the chemistry and nanoscience center includes the following research areas:
+NREL's primary research in chemistry and nanoscience includes:

 Electrical Energy Storage